-Through Act 72, the Vermont General Assembly has appropriated \$4,000,000 in set aside funds for a school facilities improvement program.
-This program includes the hiring of a consultant to support LEAs in Heating, Ventilation and Air Conditioning (HVAC) and other projects to address safety and health needs in school facilities and the completion of a school facilities inventory that includes information related to indoor air quality.
+School Safety and Facilities Improvement.
+Through Act 72, the Vermont General Assembly has appropriated \$4,000,000 in ARPA Section 2001(f)4 funds for a school facilities improvement program.
+This program includes the hiring of a consultant to support LEAs in Heating, Ventilation and Air Conditioning (HVAC) and other projects to address safety and health needs in school facilities and the completion of a school facilities inventory and assessment that includes a comprehensive evaluation of major school facilities systems, including HVAC and other systems related to indoor air quality.